 - Cover the lasagna with parchment paper or foil while it's baking so it doesn't dry out.

-- Once the lasagna has finished baking, let it set up for 10-15 minutes.
-It will be easier to cut into pieces when it's not boiling hot.
-If you try to cut it when it first comes out of the oven, it will turn into a pile of pasta rather than a slice with lots of layers.
+- Once the lasagna has finished baking, let it set up for 10-15 minutes before cutting it.
+If you try to cut it when it first comes out of the oven, the layers won't stay together.

 Want More Delicious Vegan Pasta Recipes?